JohnRojas0628/JohnRojas0628/README.md

 ## Welcome to my Github!
 I make some codes to learn new things :sweat_smile:

 ### Who am I? 🧔
-I am 20 years old and I live in the city of Bogotá, I am an active business administration student, currently in the ninth semester, I am also passionate about the world of technology, I am a student of the Educamas foundation in the Which I am trained as a full stack web programmer.
-I consider myself to be a determined and risky person, I love challenges and in my daily life they are not lacking, this helps me to grow daily as a person and as a professional.
+Hello, I'm John!
+Hailing from the vibrant city of Bogotá and a passionate student pursuing a degree in computer engineering at the prestigious University of La Sabana.

+My fascination with the world of technology has led me on a continuous journey of learning.
+I began my journey in the realm of information technology with an intensive full-stack web development bootcamp, provided by the Educamas Foundation.
+Additionally, I'm currently enrolled in specialized coding and programming courses at Javeriana University.

+In my day-to-day life, I thrive as a creative front-end web developer, channeling my passion into implementing innovative technological solutions.
+I consider myself a determined and adventurous individual, always seeking out challenges.
+In my daily life, there is never a shortage of opportunities to grow, both as a person and as a professional.

+I invite you to explore my projects on GitHub, where you'll find a collection of my efforts, achievements, and learnings.
+If you share my interest in technology and programming, I'd be delighted to connect with you and collaborate on future challenges.

+I hope you enjoy exploring my repository and discovering the technological solutions I've created!

 ---